-For all applications that affect the best and most versatile agricultural land (Grades 1 (excellent), 2 (very good) or 3 (a-good to b-moderate).
+For all applications that affect the best and most versatile agricultural land: Grades 1 (excellent), 2 (very good) or 3 (a-good to b-moderate), since there is not always a readily available distinction between 3 (a) and 3 (b).
+Note that 1, 2 and 3a are considered best and most versatile agricultural land.